ftsrg/ingraph/README.md

     This will generate 1. source files from the Xcore model and 2. the Eclipse project files.
 1. Import the project with **Import...** | **Gradle** | **Gradle Project**, select the `ingraph-compiler` directory.
 Note that you *should not* select the `ingraph` directory, but the compiler's directory instead.
 When prompted whether to overwrite existing project files, click **Keep**.

+Optionally, you might also import the `ingraph-engine` directory.

 #### Opening relational algebra models